neoforged/.github/primers/1.21.9/index.md

 ### Key Mapping Categories

 Key mappings have changed slightly, no longer taking in a raw string for its category, and instead using a `KeyMapping$Category` record, which is essentially a namspaced string.
-Categories can be created using `KeyMapping$Category#register`; otherwise, an error will be through whenever the mapping is used as part of a comparator.
+Categories can be created using `KeyMapping$Category#register`; otherwise, an error will be thrown whenever the mapping is used as part of a comparator.

 ```java
 public static final KeyMapping.Category EXAMPLE = KeyMapping.Category.register(ResourceLocation.withNamespaceAndPath("examplemod", "example"));